 Pelicans and storks are two beautiful wild birds that can fly at great heights and for extended periods of time.
 They have exceptional adaptations for long-distance flight, as seen by their huge and broad wings, which are also quite strong in nature.

 They are a large-bodied bird species that are on the verge of extinction.
 Both of them are mute/silent, and people have created intriguing mythology about them throughout the years, despite the fact that such legends are attributions to their way of living.
-Both pelicans and storks have a long neck and a long beak, which is characteristic of their species.
+Both pelicans and storks have a long neck (we also have a list of long neck birds) and a long beak, which is characteristic of their species.
 White with black patterns is the standard coloring for each of them.

 Interesting facts about Pelicans